Project: Encore Musician experience

 Ultimately, we knew we needed a robust design system to drive change at scale and we needed it fast.

-A perfect example of this pragmatic, speedy rebrand: the logo.
+A good example of this fast, pragmatic rebrand was the logo.

 Original logo